Can Bilingualism Help Prevent Alzheimer’s Early Onset?

 Grundy has described these findings as “fascinating” and “robust”, emphasizing the consistency of the conclusions.
 And he’s not alone.

 Also in 2020, Ellen Bialystok, a distinguished research professor at York University, described foreign language use as the most formidable of all activities with neuroplastic benefits.
 But this wasn’t just an opinion.
-In fact, it was one of her most significant findings after testing the theory that bilingualism can serve as a cognitive reserve and thus delay the onset of Alzheimer’s disease in elderly patients.
+In fact, it was one of her most significant findings after testing a theory.
+According to this theorym bilingualism can serve as a cognitive reserve and thus delay the onset of Alzheimer’s disease in elderly patients.
 It is evident that languages can do a lot to prevent Alzheimer’s early onset.

 The results of Bialyostok’s study show, once again, that even though bilingual people can develop Alzheimer’s disease, they may be independent for a much longer time than people who speak only one language.
 Just imagine being able to buy four or five years of precious life by doing something that is as inherently useful and enriching as learning a language.

-The good news about the role of language in the prevention of Alzheimer’s disease is that these benefits are consistent regardless of what your first and second languages are.
+The good news about the role of language in the prevention of Alzheimer’s disease is that these benefits are consistent.
+It doesn’t matter, for example, what your first and second languages are.
 In a clinic with a large immigrant population, professors Mario F. Mendez, Diana Chavez, and Golnoush Akhlaghipour identified over 250 patients with Probable Alzheimer’s disease (AD) with evidence of cognitive degeneration and analyzed demographic variables such as native language (L1), second language (L2), age of onset of the disease, digit spans, word fluencies, and memory, among others.

 The results show that a considerable number of bilinguals with various native languages (Farsi, Chinese, Arabic, and Tagalog, to name a few) had significant delays in ages of onset when compared to monolingual patients.
-According to the team, the frequent use of a second language was the only variable that consistently demonstrated to promote cognitive and neural resilience and help patients prevent Alzheimer’s early onset.
+According to F. Mendez et al, the frequent use of a second language was the only variable that consistently demonstrated to promote cognitive and neural resilience and help patients prevent Alzheimer’s early onset.

 The Importance of Learning Languages

 The importance that these findings have for individuals and societies is immense.
-If learning a foreign language can prevent Alzheimer’s early onset, this means that you may gain years of happiness, enjoyment, and independence without having to undergo any medical treatment.
+If learning a foreign language can prevent Alzheimer’s early onset, this means a lot for your family.
+It means you may gain years of happiness and independence without having to undergo any medical treatment.

-At the same time, it would be an easy way in which all of us, as people living in a society, could become more aware of different cultures and the value of the traditions embedded in them, all while decreasing public healthcare costs related to mental diseases.
+At the same time, it would be an easy way in which all of us could become more aware of different cultures and the value of the traditions embedded in them.
+All this while decreasing public healthcare costs related to mental diseases.

 Learning languages, then, is not only a way to get a better job or get by on your summer holidays.
 For those who embrace life and cherish the time they spend with their loved ones (or with themselves!) knowing a foreign language is a way of staying healthy, happy, and independent even in the later stage of your life.